This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 A 1994 study by the Department of Obstetrics and Gynecology at New Jersey Medical School and the University of Medicine and Dentistry of New Jersey Newark noted that at least five infants developed cerebral palsy when physicians cut the cords before birth.[4]

-A lack of oxygen after birth due to umbilical cord issues can lead to cerebral palsy.
+A lack of oxygen after birth due to umbilical cord issues can lead to cerebral palsy, whether it involves cutting the cord or not.

 What Are the Treatment Options?